What is a urethral diverticulum?

 Since many of the symptoms reported for urethral diverticulum are non-specific, it can be especially hard to diagnose without a proper examination.
 Patients may be misdiagnosed for years before finally receiving treatment.
 To correctly diagnose urethral diverticulum, it is highly recommended that you go to a urologist or urogynecologist for a thorough examination.
 With the development of new technology and sophisticated imaging techniques, it has become much easier to correctly diagnose urethral diverticulum.
-Contact us to set up an appointment with one of our specialists.
+Call us at 804-330-9105 to set up an appointment with one of our specialists.

 What testing may need to be done to help confirm the diagnosis of a urethral diverticulum?

 If your doctor suspects that you have one, a MRI of the pelvis will be done which will help confirm the diagnosis and show the surgeon its exact location and size.
 Your surgeon will also take a look at your medical history, complete a physical examination, appropriate urine studies, complete an endoscopic examination of the bladder, urethra, and selected radiologic imaging.

 How is urethral diverticulum treated?